Please browse our frequently asked questions below:

 Funds created by the Catholic Foundation provide asset protection from the liabilities of the diocese, parish, schools and diocesan ministries.
 They also ensure the specified growth and lasting legacy in our Catholic communities.

 What are the benefits to donors of putting their money into the Catholic Foundation of Eastern Pennsylvania?

 - Safeguards to ensure donor intent is fulfilled.
 Funds cannot be used for purposes outside the scope of the gift.

 - Endowments are invested in a responsible way to ensure the growth, protection, and preservation of the funds into perpetuity.

 - Morally responsible investment management aligned with the teachings of the Catholic Church.
 All funds are invested in accordance with the United States Conference of Catholic Bishop’s guidelines for Socially Responsible Investments.

 - Lower fees for institutional quality investment management.

-While the Catholic Foundation of Eastern Pennsylvania was new to the Diocese of Allentown when it was formed in 2013, it is one of over 140 such foundations in the United States.
+While the Catholic Foundation of Eastern Pennsylvania was new to the Diocese of Allentown when it was formed in 2013, it is one of more than 180 such foundations in the United States.
 Some were started many years ago, and while there are commonalities among them, each operates individually and is tailored to meet the needs of the Catholic communities they serve.

 Funds offered by the Catholic Foundation include: permanent endowment funds; quasi endowment funds; cemetery funds; and donor designated funds.